frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Serial number considerations
 ''''''''''''''''''''''''''''

-Serial numbers used by sub-CA certificates can safely collide with serial numbers used by other signing certificates - parent, siblings or children.
+If sequential serial numbers are used, serial numbers of certificates issued by sub-CAs can collide with serial numbers of certificates issued by other CAs - parent, siblings or children.

-Each certificate repository or sub-repository will be accessed via a distinct ``CertificateRepository`` instance owned by the ``CertificateAuthority`` instance representing that CA or sub-CA.
-An implication of this is that certificates issues by different CAs could have the same serial number.
+This may also occur if random serial numbers are used, although it is less likely.

 CRL considerations